If you want to know how much an Arby’s Roast Beef sandwich is supposed to weigh, just read our story.

 Steve called the manager at the local Arby’s and to her credit, she was very concerned that we had been shorted.
 She offered to either replace the entire order or refund our money.

-Since we were tired from a long day of cooking and didn’t want to head out again (and waste gas), we opted for the refund, which we picked up two days later when we were driving by the restaurant.
+Since we were tired from a long day of cooking and didn’t want to head out again (and waste gas), we opted for a refund, which we picked up two days later when we were driving by the restaurant.

 Trust But Verify